Listen to this post

 To better understand the context of this question, try to recall the diagrams of the human digestive and respiratory systems you studied back in high school.
-If, however, you can’t recall those diagrams or simply didn’t pay attention when the various human systems were being discussed in your biology class, here is a diagram to refresh your memory:
+If, however, you can’t recall those diagrams, here is a diagram to refresh your memory:

 As you can clearly see in these two pictures, the food pipe (esophagus) and the windpipe (trachea) are located quite close – practically next to each other.
 Now, if you take a moment and think about it, you might determine that this configuration isn’t ideal from a safety perspective.